liubai01/Luac-dump/README.md

 **Remark**: There is no official docs to introduce the dumped lua.
 The dumped logic is at `ldump.c`.
 You could refer to `luaU_dump` function as an entry.

-**Remark**: lua 5.3's binary dumped file is differently from 5.1 and other version.
-Therefore, the tutorial here is inconsistent with Kein-Hong Man's manual[1].
+**Remark**: lua 5.3's binary dumped file is differently from 5.1 and other versions.
+Therefore, the tutorial here is inconsistent with Kein-Hong Man's manual[1] based on 5.1.

 **Header block layout**: